|Nutritional Guidelines (per serving)|

 Add the stewed tomatoes, beef broth, potatoes, sugar, squash and apricots, and lower heat to a simmer.

 Cover and simmer over low heat for 1 hour.
 Taste for seasoning, and season with salt and pepper.
-Add more beef broth if stew seems too thick.
+Add more beef broth if the stew seems too thick.

 Cook for about 30 minutes longer, until beef is tender.
 Stir in the frozen corn, and simmer for 5 to 10 minutes more.